-Prior to his political career Mr. Kiniklioglu was founding executive director of the German Marshall Fund of the U.S.’s Ankara office, Turkey & Caucasus representative of the Canadian International Development Agency and served as communications officer in the Turkish Air Force.
+Prior to his political career Mr. Kiniklioglu was the founding executive director of the German Marshall Fund of the U.S.’s Ankara office, Turkey & Caucasus representative of the Canadian International Development Agency and served as a communications officer in the Turkish Air Force.
 Mr. Kiniklioglu’s research interests include Turkish foreign and security policy especially as it relates to the Middle East, Russia and the U.S. as well as Black Sea security.

 He holds a B.Sc. from the Turkish Air Force Academy, a B.A. in Political Science from Carleton University in Ottawa, Canada, and a Master in International Relations degree from Bilkent University, Ankara.

 Mr. Kiniklioglu speaks Turkish, English, German and some Russian.

 Turkey’s Russia Affair